peterwheat/PIR-Solar-Light-Mod/ReadMe.txt

 https://marksbench.com/electronics/esp32-cam-low-power-trail-camera/
 I found IRLZ44N "logic level" mosfet to be a much better choice (no opto-couplers required).

-The ESP 01 is powered via an AMS1117 with two cap (IN 10uF, OUT: 22uF).
+The ESP 01 is powered via an AMS1117 with two caps (IN 10uF, OUT: 22uF).

 Install program: ESP01